 What It Costs to Self-Publish

 Google’s definition of “self-publish” includes the words, “at one’s own expense.”
 This is key: in the absence of a traditional publishing house, the author will pay the bills.
-In 2018, the cost of self-publishing is anywhere from zero to thousands of dollars, depending upon which route you take to publish independently.
+The cost of self-publishing is anywhere from zero to thousands of dollars, depending upon which route you take to publish independently.
 Let’s take a quick look at the price ranges and what you can expect.
 Keep in mind that to reach your goals as stated in the Plan stage requires an appropriate budget.
 It’s better to wait until the book project can be funded properly and do it right the first time.

 Zero: All the work to prepare the book is done by the author, family, or friends.
 Some steps may be skipped.
 Time consuming.
 Author tends to work in a vacuum with little independent feedback from industry resources and reviewers, often leading to book design and editorial results that can harm sales.
 Often files are not prepared properly for upload to POD, causing great frustration and expense.